Student Evaluation of Teaching

 For a more current summary on faculty race and gender, see Theresa Huston's "Research Report: Race and Gender Bias in Student Evaluations of Teaching at http://sun.skidmore.union.edu/sunNET/ResourceFiles/Huston_Race_Gender_TeachingEvals.pdf

 8. Who to Contact

-Dr. Ralph Pearson, Provost, oversees the faculty peer evaluation of teaching, and is available to address questions at email@example.com or 412-396-6055.
+Dr. Timothy Austin, Provost, oversees the faculty peer evaluation of teaching, and is available to address questions at email@example.com or 412-396-6055.

 Dr. Alexandra Gregory, Associate Provost, oversees the student evaluation of teaching.
 Please address questions about procedures and policies to Dr. Gregory at firstname.lastname@example.org or 412-396-4525.
 In consultation with each school dean, Dr. Gregory and the Educational Technology staff provide the online student evaluations.